-Fortunately schools are not limited to rows of desks, stacks of textbooks, and linoleum hallways.
+Fortunately, schools are not limited to rows of desks, stacks of textbooks, and linoleum hallways.
 They can be caves, boats, or train platforms.
-Yes, there’s a whole world of unusual schools out there!
+Yes, there’s a whole world of unusual and amazing schools out there!

 Boat schools, Bangladesh

 Many children in rural areas of Bangladesh, particularly girls, do not have access to education.
 Due to tradition, boys are the first ones to be sent to school and girls can go to school only if the facility is not too far from home.
 Often, the nearest school is miles away and for girls, this can represent an insurmountable challenge to their schooling.
 During the monsoon season many schools find themselves under water.
 Due to climate change, the yearly floods have become worse and prolonged and children can now go for months without having classes.

 The solution by nonprofit Shidhulai was unusual, but simple and effective: If children can’t go to school, the school in the form of boats should go to them.

 As a schoolteacher, Inderjit Khurana used to take the train to work.
 And each day, in the stations, she would come into contact with dozens of children who spent their days begging from train passengers rather than attending school.
 She learned that it was not a rare or isolated problem and that millions of children in India live on the streets.

 Convinced that these children would never be able to escape their conditions of poverty and homelessness without education, and realizing that it would be impossible to enroll these children in school, Inderjit decided to create a model program for “taking the school to the most out-of-school children.”

 Khurana’s “train platform schools” aim to provide a creative school atmosphere and equip children with the basic levels of education necessary to allow them to work productively, enjoy many of life’s pleasures, and become positive contributors to their communities.

 Cave school, China